 Out of every 10 babies immunised, one or two may get swelling, redness or tenderness at the injection site or get a mild fever.
-Very rarely, a vaccine may cause an allergic reaction (see page 6).

 Common questions about immunisation

 How soon after vaccination can I take my baby swimming?

 You can take your baby swimming at any time, both before and after they have their vaccinations.
 Contrary to popular belief, your baby does not need any immunisations before they go swimming.